 Proper computing use follows the same standards of common sense and courtesy that govern use of other public facilities.
 Improper use violates those standards by preventing others from accessing public facilities or by violating their intellectual property rights.
-Therefore, the basic policy of the University on proper use is:
+Therefore, the basic policy of the university on proper use is:

-- Any use of ITS facilities or services unrelated to legitimate instructional or research computing is improper if it interferes with another's legitimate instructional or research computing. - Any use of ITS facilities or services that violates another's intellectual property rights is improper. - Any use of ITS facilities or services that violates any local, state or federal law or which is obscene or defamatory is improper.
+- Any use of Information Technology Services facilities or services unrelated to legitimate instructional or research computing is improper if it interferes with another's legitimate instructional or research computing. - Any use of Information Technology Services facilities or services that violates another person's intellectual property rights is improper. - Any use of Information Technology Services facilities or services that violates any university policy, any local, state or federal law, or which is obscene or defamatory is improper. - Any use resulting in commercial gain or private profit (other than allowable under university intellectual property policies) is improper.